zalando/postgres-operator/docs/administrator.md

 `additional_secret_mount` and `additional_secret_mount_path` config parameters.
 With this you can provision cloud credentials to the containers in the pods of the StatefulSet.
 This works this way that it mounts a volume from the given secret in the pod and this can then accessed in the container over the configured mount path.
-Via [Custum Pod Environment Variables](## Custom Pod Environment Variables) you can then point the different cloud sdk's (aws, google etc.) to this mounted secret.
+Via [Custum Pod Environment Variables](#custom-pod-environment-variables) you can then point the different cloud sdk's (aws, google etc.) to this mounted secret.
 With this credentials the cloud sdk can then access cloud resources to upload logs etc.

-This secrets can be pre provisioned in different ways:
+A secret can be pre provisioned in different ways:

 * Generic secret created via `kubectl create secret generic some-cloud-creds --from-file=some-cloud-credentials-file.json`